16AA-Milsim/discourse-16aa-qualifications/README.md

 # Discourse 16AA Qualifications Plugin

 ## TODO
+- Colour code user backgrounds depending on their group?
 - Add default fallback plugin settings json strings.
-- Implement some method so loading doesnt take so long when there are many users to display/search through.
-- Fix the wide CIC column that occurs sometimes.
+- POSSIBLY FIXED, to be confirmed: Fix the wide CIC column that occurs sometimes.
-- Doesn't switch between light and dark mode until page is refreshed.

 This plugin provides a consolidated qualifications roster for members of the 16AA community.
 It exposes a `/qualifications` page that lists every member of the configured base group and displays their earned qualifications grouped by category.